Yes, group A strep infection can occur without a sore throat, although classic strep throat usually does cause throat pain and painful swallowing.

 What Other Symptoms Indicate Strep Without a Sore Throat?

-Strep infection without sore throat may present with fever, swollen lymph nodes, rash, or skin infections like impetigo.
-These signs can help identify strep even when throat pain is missing.
+Possible clues include fever, swollen lymph nodes, rash, nausea, vomiting, or skin infections such as impetigo.
+These signs can raise suspicion for a strep-related illness even when throat pain is missing.

 Can You Spread Strep If You Don’t Have a Sore Throat?